 Your attorney will have a number of questions about how the traffic stop resulting in your charge occurred, as well as the methods used to determine that you were smoking while driving.
 This can include:

-- Chemical tests such as blood, breath, or urine tests used to determine the presence of marijuana metabolites
+- The results of chemical tests, such as blood, breath, or urine tests, used to determine the presence of marijuana metabolites.

 Gathering Evidence to Support Your Innocence